-The effects of an even more complex organic compound of mercury the dimethylmercury had been demonstrated in the tragic death of Karen Wetterhahn (*16.10.1948; + 08.06.1997), who used to work as professor for chemistry at the Dartmouth College in Hanover (New Hampshire) dealing with toxicity of metals.
-Meanwhile she was testing the pathogenic impact of toxic metals on cells she sustained a work injury whilst dimethylmercury driped within seconds on her protecting latex-glove diffusing through and being reabsorbed by her skin.
+The effects of an even more complex organic compound of mercury the dimethylmercury had been demonstrated in the tragic death of Karen Wetterhahn (*16.10.1948; + 08.06.1997), who used to work as a professor for chemistry at the Dartmouth College in Hanover (New Hampshire) dealing with the toxicity of metals.
+Meanwhile, she was testing the pathogenic impact of toxic metals on cells she sustained a work injury whilst dimethylmercury dripped within seconds on her protecting latex-glove diffusing through and being reabsorbed by her skin.
 10 months later she was complaining about severe dizziness and headache.
-According to the results of a scientific laboratory study that involved analyzing a cell sample using laboratory incubators, the mercury concentration of her blood accounted for more than 80 times of the toxic threshold value.
-Despite of a chelation therapy she fell into coma and died on an acute mercury toxification.
+According to the results of a scientific laboratory study that involved analyzing a cell sample using laboratory incubators, the mercury concentration of her blood accounted for more than 80 times the toxic threshold value.
+Despite a chelation therapy she fell into a coma and died on an acute mercury toxification.
 Being injured at work can have serious consequences sometimes (this is the same if you had an accident at home though).
 If you have been injured at work then it is really important that you get things checked over.
 You might also benefit by getting legal aid from a company like The House of Workers Compensation, particularly if the injury isn’t your fault.

 Boyd Haley showed in some of his studies that most of the pathogenic bacteria and fungus in the mouth, within tooth pockets, from dead teeth or infected jaw bone might be able to transform the mercury, organically bound, to complex forms of dimethylmercury with a even higher toxic impact; According to his opinion these mechanisms might be the reason for the development of so called “oral Supertoxins”.
 This can be avoided by paying attention to other interference fields and foci within the oral cavity.